PDilliprasad/Health-/README.md

-# Health-

-# ✨ Health  ✨
+# Health

-This is a web based application developed for health related telugu based website in india
+This is a web based application developed for health related website in india

 ### This web based restaurant application has been developed for the accomplishment of Future Ready Talent Internship program launched by Microsoft, Future Skills Prime, Quess, Github and EY.

 **Project Link** - https://heal.azurewebsites.net/

-## Features and Functionalities 😃
+## Features and Functionalities

 - Interactive and responsive UI.